SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - I know this might look like treating juniors like snowflakes, but debating gets sad, even I and some friends I know still get sad on the regular.
 Having someone show empathy to you can mean the world to you.
 - + _Sure, the argument against this is that if you keep protecting them, they'll never be able to stand on their own two feet._
 - But I disagree, regardless of how much you bandage their wounds, getting the wounds frequently makes them stronger naturally with time.
-- + _The other argument is to follow natural selection so that you end up quickly with the debaters who had the most mettle to begin with.
+- + _The other argument is to just follow natural selection so that you end up quickly with the debaters who had the most mettle to begin with.
 But I believe people can grow mettle over time (with your care), and you're leaving these people out if you just let them end themselves._
-- + However, from personal experience, I and a few other people would have quit debating early if we felt like we were inherently too dumb for this shit.
+- + From personal experience, I and a few other people would have quit debating early if we felt like we were inherently too dumb for this shit.
 So try to effectively balance humbling, learning, and happiness, to keep them coming until they're ready to face hard mode.
+- **Love for debate can't really be tested from day one.**

 ## Time